H3K36me

 H3K36me is an epigenetic modification to the DNA packaging protein Histone H3, specifically, the mono-methylation at the 36th lysine residue of the histone H3 protein.

 There are diverse modifications at H3K36, such as phosphorylation, methylation, acetylation, and ubiquitylation, which have many important biological processes.
 The methylation of H3K36 has particularly had effects in transcriptional repression, alternative splicing, dosage compensation, DNA replication and repair, DNA methylation, and the transmission of the memory of gene expression from parents to offspring during development.

 Nomenclature

 H3K36me2 indicates dimethylation of lysine 36 on histone H3 protein subunit:

 Lysine methylation

 This diagram shows the progressive methylation of a lysine residue.
-The mono-methylation denotes the methylation present in H3K36me1.
+The mono-methylation (second from left) denotes the methylation present in H3K36me1.

 Lysine methylation is the addition of a methyl group to the lysine of histone proteins.
 This occurs via histone lysine methyltransferase (HMTase) that utilize S-adenosylmethionine to specifically place the methyl group on histone Lys or Arg residues.
 So far, there have only been eight specific mammalian enzymes discovered that can methylate H3K36 in vitro and/or in vivo, all of which have identical catalytic SET domains but, different preferences for Lys36 residues in different methylation states.